Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 Indian Market Overview: BSE Sensex, NSE Nifty 50 & Bank Nifty — 17 March 2026

-After a bruising week that saw the Sensex crater 4.65% and Nifty shed 4.57% over three consecutive sessions — driven by the escalating US-Iran conflict, Brent crude breaching $100/bbl for the second consecutive week, and a near-record foreign institutional investor (FII) exodus — Monday delivered one of the sharpest single-day reversals of 2026.
+After a bruising week that saw the Sensex crater 4.65% and Nifty shed 4.57% over three consecutive sessions — driven by the escalating US-Iran conflict, Brent crude breaching $100/bbl for the second consecutive week, and a near-record FII exodus — Monday delivered one of the sharpest single-day reversals of 2026.

 The 30-share S&P BSE Sensex staged a textbook value-buying rebound, recovering 938.93 points to close at 75,502.85 on 16 March after testing the psychological 75,000 support zone.
 The index had plunged to a 12-month low of 74,563.92 on 13 March before buyers stepped in.
-Auto, private banking, and FMCG stocks led the recovery, while oil & gas and realty shares continued to face selling pressure.
-The Sensex’s 52-week range now stands at 74,564 – 85,978, reflecting how deeply the geopolitical shock has dented valuations from the highs.
+Auto, private banking, and FMCG stocks led the recovery, while oil & gas, realty, and pharma shares continued to face selling pressure.
+The Sensex 52-week range now stands at 74,564 – 85,978, reflecting how deeply the geopolitical shock has dented valuations from the highs.

 The NSE Nifty 50 closed Monday at 23,408.80, bouncing off the critical 22,955 intraday low — territory that coincides with the 78.6% Fibonacci retracement of the September-to-January rally.
 Analysts at Bajaj Broking Research note that the index formed a “bullish candle with shadows on either direction,” signalling a pullback from oversold territory after retesting the psychological 23,000 level.
 Crucially, the index remains in a downtrend until it establishes a higher-high, higher-low structure.
 The key resistance zone is placed at 23,700–23,800 — the confluence of the prior breakdown area and the 8-day EMA.
 Key downside support sits in the 22,700–22,400 zone.